This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 Do sharks sleep?
 No. Sharks don’t have a true sleep cycle and can be found swimming or hunting at any time of day.

 Do sharks have bones?
 Yes.
-Sharks have skeletons made of cartilage and their body is divided into a head, thorax, abdomen.
+Sharks have skeletons made of cartilage and their body is divided into the head, thorax, and abdomen.

 What color are sharks?
 The skin of most sharks can range from white to black depending on the species.